Krems an der Donau – Sights and tips for connoisseurs

 If you book one of these offers, we will receive a commission which we use to run this blog.
 However, you will not pay any more for the booking.

-On this tour through the city on the Danube in Austria you will get to know the sights of Krems.
-First, take a look at the Krems an der Donau sights on this map:
+On this walking tour through the city on the Danube in Austria, you'll get to know the sights of Krems.
+But first, check out the Krems an der Donau sights on this map:

 Krems an der Donau Sights on a map